sahilrajput03/learn-websockets/README.md

 **WebSockets is same as WebRTC?**

-Ans.**NO**.
-WebRTC is for browser-to-browser based communication instead of brower to server and backforth. ~ Fireship.io
+Ans. **NO!
+WebRTC is for browser-to-browser based communication instead of brower to server and backforth. ~ Fireship.io**

 Links: